-We’re now just six weeks from Tax Day, meaning it’s time for those small businesses that haven’t already done so to buckle down and prepare to file.
-Here are five things all businesses should keep in mind as April 17 approaches.
+With Tax Day around the corner, it’s time for small businesses to buckle down and prepare to file if they haven’t already.
+Here are five tips all businesses should keep in mind as April 15 approaches.

 1. Talk to a pro